MaviLabArt/0ad-android/binaries/system/readme.txt

--autostart-size=TILES           sets random map size in TILES (default 192) -autostart-players=NUMBER       sets NUMBER of players on random map (default 2) -autostart-placement=PLACEMENT  sets the placement type for a random map
+-autostart-size=TILES           sets random map size in TILES (default 192) -autostart-players=NUMBER       sets NUMBER of players on random map (default 2) -autostart-placement=PLACEMENT  sets the placement type for a random map -autostart-biome=BIOME          sets the biome for a random map

 Examples:
 1) "Bob" will host a 2 player game on the Arcadia map: